SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			means that because of some reason, no move could be performed (in case of *PS* may be :ref:`not Found <PatternNotFound>`).

-		The mousepointer is moved to the click point.
-After waiting for a delay in seconds according to the current value of :py:attr:`Settings.DelayBeforeDrop` the left mouse button is released (standard value: 0.3 seconds).
+		The mousepointer is moved to the click point and the left mouse button is released.
 		If it is necessary to visit one ore more click points after dragging and before dropping, you can use :py:meth:`Region.mouseMove` or :py:meth:`Region.hover` inbetween
 		and ``dropAt`` only for the final destination.

+		**If the operation does not perform as expected** (usually caused by timing problems due to delayed reactions of applications), you may adjust the internal timing parameter
+		:py:attr:`Settings.DelayBeforeDrop` (default value is 0.3 seconds) for the next action (timing is reset to default after the operation is completed).

 		**Side Effect** if *PS* was used, the match can be accessed using :py:meth:`Region.getLastMatch` afterwards.